dtischler95/peptideTransformer/show_leakage_findings.md

 ![second binary](./pictures/weighted_second.png)

 - The data always seems to fall to a fixed distribution of labels.
 This indicates that the model is learning a distribution not a pattern in the sequence

+- [ ] Apply RandomSampler also to Eval dataset!!!